Best GPS Trackers for Dogs (Updated February 2026)

 We have a Estrela Mountain Dog puppy named Roman that we imported to be our Livestock Guardian Dog and protect our free range birds from predators.
 Roman has free roam of our 20 acres, and when we receive a notification that he leaves our property, we call him back home.
 For the past four months we’ve been using a Fi Collar to see where he is at all times.
 It works very well, and it got me curious to see if there’s an even better GPS tracker on the market!

 I purchased some of the other leading dog GPS trackers and had Roman wear all of them simultaneously for the past month.
-Included in this review are the follower trackers: Fi Series 3 Collar, Tractive Tracker for Dogs, FitBark GPS, Whistle Health + GPS and Cube GPS Tracker.
+Included in this review are the follower trackers: Fi Series 3 Collar, Tractive Tracker for Dogs, FitBark GPS and Cube GPS Tracker.
 (Pathfinder Mini and Apple Tag coming soon).
 While many of these trackers have additional features like Activity and Wellness Trackers, the focus of this review is how well they actually find a lost dog.
 This blog is broken down into six sections that are imperative in a quality tracker: Design, Battery Life, App, Live Tracking, Price, and Escape Alerts.
 (Click to jump to section)

 Bonus Reviews: We also included reviews of our Dogtra Pathfinder 2 Mini and Apple AirTag at the end of this blog.
 Click here to jump to this section!